 - Time Management

-There’s much more to achieving academic success than receiving a good grade on an assignment or an exam.
-This is why our study skills tutors in the Bay area take a look at the larger picture.
-Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
-This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.
+Passing a test or exam is one thing, but there’s more to success in school than grades alone.
+This is why our study skills tutors in the Bay area take the bigger picture into account.
+Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
+This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 - How to use active listening.